G-4

 National Archives photos.

 Ensign Paul Frederick Foster, USN, photographed circa 1914.
 Foster was born on March 25, 1889 in Wichita, Kansas.
-He received a senatorial appointment from the State of Idaho to the U.S. Naval Academy.
-Following graduation in 1911, he served on the cruiser USS Washington (Armored Cruiser No. 11) and the battleship USS Utah (BB-31) as a midshipman and, in March 1912, was commissioned as an Ensign.
+He received a senatorial appointment from the state of Idaho to the U.S. Naval Academy.
+Following graduation in 1911, he served on the cruiser Washington (Armored Cruiser No. 11) and the battleship Utah (BB-31) as a midshipman.
+In March 1912, was commissioned as an Ensign.
 On 21-22 April 1914, Foster participated at the intervention at Vera Cruz, Mexico, leading his landing company with skill and courage.
 For his "distinguished conduct in battle", he was awarded the Medal of Honor.

 After submarine instruction on board the auxiliary cruiser USS Prairie, he reported on board the G-4.
 In March 1915, Foster was promoted to Lieutenant Junior Grade and, in early 1916, was given command of G-4.